Ergodicity and stability of hybrid systems with piecewise constant type state-dependent switching: Ergodicity and stability of hybrid systems with piecewise constant type switching

 \subsection{Criteria on ergodicity and transience}

-In this subsection, we shall investigate the recurrent properties for hybrid systems with threshold type switching.
+In this subsection, we shall investigate the recurrent properties for hybrid systems with piecewise constant type switching.
 We aim to extend the criteria established in \cite{Sh15a} for Markovian regime-switching processes to the current situation.

 Consider the hybrid system $(X_t,\La_t)$ satisfying \eqref{a-1}, \eqref{a-2} whose generator $\mathscr{A}$ is given in \eqref{f-0}.
 Similar to the study in the previous subsection, we shall use the following two Lyapunov type conditions to characterize the behavior of the hybrid system in each fixed state $i\in\S$. \begin{itemize} \item[$\mathrm{(L3)}$] There exist a positive function $\rho\in C^2(\R^d)$, a constant $r_0>0$, $\beta_i\in\R$ for $i\in\S$, such that